wandb/mintlifytest/scripts/README.md

 The `.github/workflows/generate-reference-docs.yml` workflow:

 - Runs weekly on a schedule or manually via workflow_dispatch
-- Checks out both the documentation repo and Weave source
+- Accepts a Weave version parameter (tag, commit SHA, or branch name)
 - Generates all three types of documentation
 - Creates a pull request if changes are detected
 - Uses caching for faster builds